bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 - Recursive solution.
 For each `node`, `flatten` its both subtrees and then recombine pointers so that the `root` together with its flattened left subtree and flattened right subtree form a flattened tree.

 ---
+- [x] 135.
+Candy (Hard)
+> There are n children standing in a line.
+Each child is assigned a rating value given in the integer array ratings.
+You are giving candies to these children subjected to the following requirements:
+> - Each child must have at least one candy.
+> - Children with a higher rating get more candies than their neighbors.

+> Return the minimum number of candies you need to have to distribute the candies to the children.
+- Create two arrays: `l, r`. `l (r)` will track the number of candies needed to ensure that a kid with a higher rating than its left (right) neighbour has more candies.
+The assigned candies will be an elementwise `max` between `l` and `r`.

+---
 - [x] 142.
 Linked List Cycle II (Medium)
 > Given the `head` of a linked list, return the node where the cycle begins.
 If there is no cycle, return `null`.